January 10, 2025

 In any given month employers can boost output by either additional hiring workers or by lengthening the number of hours that their employees work.
-Payroll employment climbed by 254 thousand in September.
-At the same time the nonfarm workweek declined 0.1 hour to 34.2 hours.
+Payroll employment rose by 246 thousand in December.
+At the same time the nonfarm workweek was unchanged at 34.3 hours.

-The combinations of robust employment and fewer hours worked statistics seem to suggest that the labor market has weakened.
-However, any labor market weakening thus far has been modest.
+The combinations of moderate employment and fewer hours worked seem to suggest that the labor market has been relatively steady in recent months.

-The changes in employment and hours worked are reflected in the aggregate hours index which declined 0.1% in September to 116.5 after having risen 0.3% in August.
-This index increased 0.2% in the third quarter which we believe is reasonably consistent with our GDP forecast for that quarter of 2.0% (because of an expected increase in productivity).
+The changes in employment and hours worked are reflected in the aggregate hours index which rose 0.2% in December to 117.1 after having risen 0.1% in November The aggregate hours index increased 1.4% in the fourth quarter which, assuming a further increase in productivity, should lead to 2.5% GDP growth in that quarter.

-Overtime hours fell 0.1 hour in September to 2.9 after having risen 0.1 hour in August.
+Overtime hours declined 0.1 hour in December to 2.8 hours after having risen 0.1 hour in November.
 Manufacturers have adjusted to reduced demand by cutting overtime hours.
-Having said that, overtime hours have been bouncing around at 2.9-3.0 hours for the past year.

 Stephen Slifer